 As a startup, of course, you may need to change your goals and strategies from time to time.
 So, leave space for some flexibility but have a clear idea of what you want to achieve.

 Sure you’re not an expert on SEO, but that doesn’t mean you don’t check on the progress.
 You must know what the expert is doing and how it works.
 At the end of it, you should know where your startup’s SEO strategy is headed.

 A good SEO consultant will explain the progress in a language that you understand.
-If they don’t, you can always ask them to do so.
+What if they don’t?
+You can always ask them to do so.
+Simple?

 Just ensure that you’re not impeding the work while trying to keep track of things.
 Have a set time each month to check whether the previously set milestones have been reached.

 It’s natural to face these SEO challenges for startups during your initial phases of optimizing for search results.
 All you need to overcome these challenges is a solid SEO strategy and the guidance of an experienced SEO consultant or firm.

 An SEO consultant can help you optimize your business website for relevant search queries so that you can get the attention of your target audience.
 Together, you can create and implement SEO strategies that can work well for your niche and business.

 Have you faced any challenges while optimizing your business for the SERPs?
 I’d be happy to discuss and help you overcome them.
 Please feel free to write to me in the comments section below or you can also schedule a 30-minute FREE consultation call with me.